VJAMM Historical Timeline in Reverse (click on images to enlarge, or visit the Gallery page for more photos)

 Hama Sushi in Venice hosts fourth annual bento lunch and dinner fundraiser for the benefit of VJAMM.
 Program includes Steve Nagano’s “Six Weddings and a Dress,” with Chiyomi Ogawa of Manzanar; and James Murakami, Production Designer for Brian Maeda’s “We Said NO NO,” currently in production.
 Hama Sushi Proprietor Esther Chaing donates $3,247.50 to VJAMM, bringing her total donation to VJAMM to $10,916,83 since 2010.

-Hama Sushi proprietor Esther Chaing, former LA City Councilmember Bill Rosendahl, 11th District Council Field Deputy Len Nguyen (228 Bento lunches sold in 2015)
+Hama Sushi proprietor Esther Chaing, former LA City Councilmember Bill Rosendahl, 11th District Field Deputy Len Nguyen (228 bento lunches sold in 2015)

 2015 March 29